-Trading Apple Stock
+Trading AAPL Stock

 Global technology giant, Apple, Inc. formerly Apple Computers, was founded on the 1st of April 1976 by Steve Jobs and Steve Wozniak and became world famous for their personal computers.

 Today, the company is headquartered in Cupertino, California, and specialises in the designing, manufacturing, marketing and selling of consumer electronics, computer software, and online services.
 Its flagship products come from their iOS range of devices including the iPhone, iPod touch and iPad.

 Ready to start trading with AvaTrade Australia?
 Register today and get a welcome bonus.

 Apple held its IPO on the 12th of December 1980 and had since risen to become the most valuable company in the world.
 Apple stock trades on the NASDAQ exchange under the Global Select Market category with the ticker symbol AAPL.

 Apple has been renowned as one of the most innovative companies in the world and its dedicated research and development department helps it remain an industry leader, despite the competition.
 In recent years, Apple has made various acquisitions which points to the tech giant’s desire of expanding its product line in tandem with advancements in the industry.

 Its most notable acquisitions have been companies such as Shazam, a music and image recognition company; Buddybuild, which is a feedback platform for development teams; Vrvana, an augmented reality company; PowerbyProxi, which develops wireless charging tools; and InVisage Technologies, a semiconductor firm producing quantum dot-based image sensors.